stonepros/stone/doc/stonefs/mds-config-ref.rst

 ``mds_verify_scatter``

-:Description: Ceph will assert that various scatter/gather invariants
+:Description: Stone will assert that various scatter/gather invariants
               are ``true`` (developers only).

 :Type:  Boolean